CHAMPION316/Riddle-Me-Batman/README.md

 \
 &nbsp;

-* Guess the letters screen allows the player to guess what letters belong in the word.
+* Guessing the letters screen allows the player to guess what letters belong in the word.

 ![Guess](wireframes/images/guess-image.jpg)